Samsung Galaxy A32

 The Samsung Galaxy A32 is a mid-range Android smartphone developed and manufactured by Samsung Electronics.
 It serves as the successor to the Galaxy A31.
 The phone is similar to its predecessor, but features an upgraded 64 MP main camera.
-The device also comes with a 5G variant with stripped-down camera and screen (48 MP main camera and PLS TFT display), but with a faster SoC.
+The device also comes with a 5G variant with a stripped-down camera and screen (48 MP main camera and PLS TFT display), but with a faster SoC.

 The Galaxy A32 5G was the first to be released on 22 January 2021 while the Galaxy A32 was released subsequently on 17 February 2021.